joshbegley/nyt-latest/previous.md

 **Democrats Flip a Critical House Seat in New York, Toppling Molinaro**\
-`Josh Riley defeated the Republican incumbent, Representative Marc Molinaro, the second House seat flipped in New York by Democrats.`\
+`Josh Riley defeated the Republican incumbent, Representative Marc Molinaro.
+It was the second House seat flipped in New York by Democrats.`\
 https://nytimes.com/2024/11/06/nyregion/new-york-house-molinaro-riley.html

 **Jon Stewart Tries to Find Good News on Election Night**\